How to Pay Off Debt Faster Than Ever

 First, get back into your budget.
 Tighten your spending, cut extras, and free up money so you can get debt out of your life forever.

-Second, it’s time to use another awesome EveryDollar Plus feature in your Financial Peace Membership—the Debt Snowball Tool.
+Second, it’s time to use the next level of that BabySteps app—throwing snowballs at your debt until it's 100% gone.
+Forever.
 This awesome, interactive tool helps you pay off each debt in order from smallest to largest.

 Forget about the size of those interest rates for right now.
 Mathematically, you may think you should go for the highest interest rates first.
 But this isn’t about mathematical formulas.
 This is about motivation.